RFID Hotels: Why is RFID Important for Morden Hotels?

 Streamlined operations: An RFID door lock allows for inventory tracking of keys and remote access management by a property manager, who can use mobile technology to open doors or perform other tasks from virtually anywhere in the world

-Increase hotel revenues: The key to success for hotels is ensuring that guests have a fantastic experience.
+Increase hotel revenues: The key to hotel success is ensuring guests have a fantastic experience.
 Guests who enjoy their stay will be more likely to return and recommend your establishment to friends and family.
 In the competitive world of hospitality, this can increase revenue in the long term.

 Reduce hotel operating costs: Re-keying your entire property as you encounter damaged locks and lost keys can cost up to $400 per room!
-With RFID technology, you can deactivate damaged key cards remotely whenever they are found or reported by guests, saving you time and money in the long run.
+With RFID technology, you can deactivate damaged key cards remotely whenever guests find or report them, saving you time and money in the long run.

 Increase efficiency of staff members: It is easier for employees who work in different parts of the building, such as housekeepers vs. security officers.

-Because they can now communicate through an app instead of having physical contact while on duty, which saves time and money spent on gas since no one has to drive anywhere just so someone else could get something done quicker than if they were doing it themselves!
+They can now communicate through an app instead of having physical contact while on duty, which saves time and money spent on gas since no one has to drive anywhere just so someone else can get something done quicker than if they were doing it themselves!

 After programming RFID hotel key cards in an RFID hotel, you can do the following:

 Using the elevator: RFID technology controls hotel elevators and prevents unauthorized access to high-risk areas.
-As long as your card or tag is near the reader, the elevator will open its doors automatically.
-This can be a good feature for those with disabilities and older adults who may have difficulty opening heavy doors.
+If your card or tag is near the reader, the elevator will automatically open its doors.
+This can be a good feature for those with disabilities and older adults with difficulty opening heavy doors.

 Making payments at the hotel: many hotels can now use RFID key cards for more than just room keys – guests can also make payments by simply tapping their hotel key into terminals in restaurants, bars, or retail stores where they are making purchases.